alexandrepeluchi/zelda-like-game/README.md

 ## Thank You

-Finally, I would like to say that, I never had so much fun programming something, I am in constant learning, but using Godot I realized that I can do anything and mainly fulfill my dream of creating a game, for people to enjoy, have fun and transmit emotions and positivity to those who play.
+Finally, I would like to say that, I never had so much fun programming something, I am in constant learning, but using Godot I realized that I can do anything, and mainly fulfill my dream of creating a game for people have fun, transmit emotions and positivity to those who play.

 I hope this repository help someone. :wave: